Facts about varicose veins

 Varicose veins are so common that between 20-35% of adults experience varicose veins.

 Varicose veins are more commonly seen in overweight individuals and women.
-In overweight people, varicose veins occur because excess weight worsens blood circulation.
+In overweight people, varicose veins occur because excess weight increases the pressure in the veins, placing greater stress on the valves.

 Varicose veins or spider veins that occur during pregnancy can disappear on their own.
 The development of varicose veins during pregnancy is related to changes in blood circulation and hormone balance during pregnancy, as well as the significant increase in the woman's body weight.